 3. Wait for the calm

-If the red mist has descended and the client is raging, yelling insults or failing to control their emotions...you need to have patience.
+If it gets to the point where you client loses control and is yelling insults or failing to manage their emotions...you need to have patience.
 Wait it out.
 If you attempt to argue with them in this state no logic is going to break through.